 It’s not always a big vs small business debate, though.
 If you’re in the software game and your team already has developers, designers and other creative/techies, it could make sense to expand your existing team.
-There’s a big difference between this and a construction firm creating an entirely new marketing team.
+There’s a big difference between this and a construction firm, for example, creating an entirely new marketing team from scratch.

-If you need more advice on choosing between an SEO agency and going in-house, our team of specialists are more than happy to help you make the decision.
-You can fill out the form below or reach out to us on social media.
+If you need more advice on choosing between an SEO agency and going in-house, our team of specialists are more than happy to help.
+You can fill out the form below or call us on 02392 830281.